jamerst/AutoTag/README.md

 - Supports mp4, m4v and mkv extensions (I can add more, but should you really be using other formats at this point?)

 ## Known Issues
 - None!
-Matroska thumbnails don't show up, but this is a problem with Windows (as per usual).
+Matroska artwork thumbnails don't show up, but this is a problem with Windows (as per usual). <sup>1</sup>

+<sup>1</sup> A 3rd party shell extension, [Icaros](http://shark007.net/tools.html), is available which allows the artwork to be shown in Windows Explorer (along with other useful file information).

 ## Download
 Downloads can be found [here](https://github.com/jamerst/AutoTag/releases)